orcasound/seastats-dashboard/README.md

 ### User settings

-The values that can be selected in component settings (such as call type and frequency bands) are dynamically produced based on the data returned from the API.
+The values that can be selected in component settings include signal type (for bio-acoustic detections) and frequency bands (for SPLs).
+Results are dynamically produced based on the data returned from the API.

 ## API specification